masrurrezamash-sketch/Masrur_SupplyChain_AnalyticsDemo/README.md

 *Cross-references inventory on-hand against component burn rates and supplier lead times to flag parts that will stock out before replenishment can arrive.*
 ![SQL Output 2](https://github.com/masrurrezamash-sketch/Masrur_SupplyChain_AnalyticsDemo/blob/42ee390ea0030180f6035737d477c3961069ca26/SqlOutput2.png)

 **The question it answers:** What is going to run dry before we can refill it?
 This is the depletion check, coverage weeks measured against lead time.
-This tells program manager which parts need an emergency order, a deviation, or a reallocation, today, before they stop a build.
+This tells the program manager which parts need an emergency order, a deviation, or a reallocation, today, before they stop a build.

 <br/>